BrandonTang89/bdd_engine/README.md

         - A call to the `parse` function returns an `expected` object that either has the parsed ASTs or a list of parse errors.
     - `ast.h` contains the abstract syntax tree (AST) node types
+        - `ast.cpp` implements a method to stringify the ASTs for debugging purposes
 - A tree-walk interpreter
     - `walker.h` contains the interface for the interpreter, including the run-time BDD graph
     - `walker.cpp` implements the execution of statements
+    - `walker_bdd_substitute.cpp` implements the run-time substitution of variables in BDDs
     - `walker_bdd_manip.cpp` implements the run-time construction and manipulation of BDDs
     - `walker_bdd_view.cpp` implements queries about the BDDs, such as satisfiability and display functions